When a character needs to get from one room to another and the door is not an option, they will climb out the window and either shimmy along the ledge

 - In Left 4 Dead 2, the survivors are forced to go out on the ledges of the Vannah Hotel to get around the fires.

-- In Grim Fandango, You climb out the window to get into the office next door.
+- In Year One of Grim Fandango, Manny has to climb out the window of his office to get into his rival Domino's office next door.

 - Amnesia: The Dark Descent.
 You have to smash a window, then hop across balconies to reach an otherwise blocked-off room.